zaphosting/docs/docs/dedicated-linux-ubuntu.md

 choose "Reboot now" and verify by pressing enter that you have removed the ISO file.

-## Changing the password of the root user.
+## Changing the password of the root user
 You can easily change the password of the root user:

-write `sudo su -` and enter your password after that write `sudo passwd root` to change the password.
+Write `sudo su`, and enter your password; then write `sudo passwd` to change the password.
-Enter now the new desired for the root user.
+Now enter the new desired password for the root user.

-Thats it - You can now login with your useraccount `root`
+That's it - You can now login with your user account `root`

-:::info
+:::tip
 If you have any further questions or problems, our support is happy to assist you!
 :::